 Cape Town is widely considered to be the world’s most beautiful city because its urban areas are enveloped by the majestic Table Mountain National Park, which is famous for its biodiversity.
 The reserves extend along a 1,000 square kilometer coastline and mountain range, which will serve as the backdrop for your conservation internship in Cape Town.

 Candidates for our marine and conservation internships in South Africa are expected to have a strong theoretical understanding of biology, research experience, and are comfortable working in the outdoors and/or out on the water.

 We have placed program participants at internship sites in the following marine and conservation settings:

 Complement your theoretical understanding of conservation—Work alongside South African professionals while studying and preserving the diversity of both Cape Town’s mountain ranges and marine-rich coastal waters.

-Create an Impact— Help to protect this renowned mountain range and its coastline in an effort to preserve South Africa’s natural heritage.
+Create an Impact— Help to protect the city’s world-renowned natural beauty in an effort to preserve South Africa’s valuable natural heritage.